 Important.
-It's highly recommended that before you begin these next instructions, you sign in to your IT Glue account twice - once in a regular browser window and once in a incognito/private window (or just sign in to two separate browsers).
+It's highly recommended that before you begin these next instructions, you log into your IT Glue account twice - once in a regular browser window and once in a incognito/private window (or just log into two separate browsers).

 - Enter the information copied from OneLogin in the fields provided.